harrisvm/Proj-IoT/README.md

-New project to readt data streamed from my IoT devices (Rasp Pi) into a Time Series DB and do live analytics"
+New project to read data streamed from my IoT devices (Rasp Pi) into a Time Series DB and do live analytics"